MSU-Drone-Project/cpe-4800-project-notes/README.md

 7. Recognizing the I2C [BLE transceiver](https://www.dfrobot.com/product-1259.html) (aka Beetle) by the FC.
    - (easy) create the I2C connector from the breakout to the Beetle (you do not want to solder headers; the best would be if you a swisted copper wires and solder the copper directly to the SCL and SDA contacts)
    - (medium) add the I2C device to the firmware, set up a passive repeater test to make sure the FC and the Beetle can communicate, reload the firmware, and test
-8. Communication over BLE between Arduino and BLE transciever.
+8. Communication over BLE between Arduino Nano and BLE transciever.
    - (medium/hard) write basic code for FC firmware and Ardiuno Nano to communicate over BLE (this should just be a handshake); a complete readout of the protocol exchange will be very helpful
    - (medium) add new commands to the FC firmware for the trajectories you will want to perform
    - (medium) add automatic ascend and land commands to the Arduino nano